 (2) Germinal cell (Spermatogonia)

-The arrangement of sertoli cells in the seminiferous tubules divide the seminiferous tubules into two compartment.
+The arrangement of Sertoli cells in the seminiferous tubules divide the seminiferous tubules into two compartments.

 (1) Adluminal compartment

 Spermatogenesis process in the germ stem cells called type A spermatogonia.
 Type A spermatogonia lie in the basal compartment of seminiferous tubules.

 Later on cytogenesis, these cells move in a spiral manner towards lunch of the tubules.

 The initial spermatocytogenesis shows divisions where the nucleus is divided, but the cytoplasm of daughter cells is connected via thin cytoplasmic bridges.